 Another common group of men I see with testicular pain and discomfort are those with infections.
 This occurs when a virus or bacteria invades the tissues and causes inflammation of the testicles (orchitis) or surrounding structures (epididymitis, prostatitis, urethritis, etc.).
 In younger males, mumps orchitis is a fairly common complication of infection with the mumps virus; however, this is less of a problem nowadays since most people are now vaccinated against it.

 In older males and men who have sex with men, enteric bacteria (those living in the gastrointestinal tract) are more prevalent; these include E. Coli, Enterococcus, and Klebsiella species.
 If you suspect any kind of infection, it is important to be evaluated and treated promptly with antibiotics, as they can spread to nearby structures and cause further complications including infertility.
-As many infections are also sexually transmitted, treatment of your partner may be necessary as well.
+As many infections are also sexually transmitted, an std treatment of your partner may be necessary as well.

 3.)
 Testicular Cancer

 Testicular cancer can also be a cause of vague discomfort and swelling around the testicles, and may present with a palpable lump.
 It is actually the most common cancer in males between 18-50 years old, and if detected early can be cured in up to 96% of cases.
-Leaving it late may allow the cancer to spread to other organs in the body, by which time it may be too late to cure completely.
+Leaving it late may allow cancer to spread to other organs in the body, by which time it may be too late to cure completely.
 It is important to speak to your healthcare provider about proper testicular self-examination so that potential opportunities for early detection are not missed.

 4.)
 Other Causes of Testicular Discomfort & Pain